isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-account-options-menu.md

 # About the Account Options menu{#about-the-account-options-menu}

-Use the Account Options menu to update your account settings, set merchandising preferences, or remove your own Search&Promote account.
+Use the Account Options menu to update your account settings, set merchandising preferences, or remove your own Search&amp;Promote account.

 ## Configuring your account settings {#task_80A38D0C8E4F453395BD67B81E4B45D9}